 At the conclusion of the reasonable accommodation assessment process, even if the student received provisional reasonable accommodation, it may be determined: (1) the student is disabled and a requested academic modification or adjustment will be extended; (2) the student is disabled and a requested academic modification is adjusted to avoid compromise of the essential elements of the academic program, course and/or University sponsored student life activity; (3) the student is disabled but the requested academic modification or adjustment is not reasonable; (4) the student does not have a disability within meaning of the law; or (5) that the student is not a qualified student with a disability.

-Once disability and reasonable determination have been made, the Director or staff of Student Disability Services will collaborate with the student's area Dean of Students to implement the appropriate academic modification or adjustment.
-Both the student and their area Dean of Students will be notified in writing of the approved academic modification or adjustment.
+Once eligibility for disability services and reasonable accommodations have been determined by Student Disability Services staff, they will collaborate with the student's academic unit disability liaison to implement the appropriate academic modification or adjustment.
+The provision of academic accommodations will align with essential course and program requirements.
+Both the student and their disability liaison will be notified in writing of the approved academic modifications or adjustments.
 Auxiliary aids and services extended to a student may be adjusted if the existing academic modifications are ineffective or if the student's condition changes.
-Student Disability Services staff members and the area Dean of Students will facilitate the implementation of reasonable accommodation.
+Student Disability Services staff members and the disability liaison will facilitate the implementation of reasonable accommodation(s).

 A student who has concerns with their disability eligibility, a reasonable accommodation determination, the effectiveness of their approved accommodations, or disability discrimination is advised to first meet and discuss the concerns with the Director of Student Disability Services.
 The Director of Student Disability Services will follow up in writing within 7 business days of the date of the meeting.
 If further discussion does not resolve the matter, the student may make a request for review to the Associate Provost for Equal Opportunity Programs in writing within 10 business days of the date of the written notification.